Equipment I use while translating

-I do 99% of my work at my home office on a desktop computer with Windows 7, and a 22" portrait screen.
-When travelling, I have a small laptop that runs Windows 8.
+I do 99% of my work at my home office on a desktop computer with Windows 10, and a 27" screen.
+When travelling, I have access to a laptop that runs Windows 10.

-My landline internet speed is approximately 5 Mbps down and 2.5 Mbps up.
+My landline internet speed is approximately 75 Mbps down and 25 Mbps up.
 This is more than sufficient for most jobs.
-My mobile internet speed is 120 MBps down and 50 Mbps up.
+My mobile internet speed is 4G.

 I use a paid version of Gmail, so that I can read my e-mail everywhere and have instant access to all my mail from anywhere.

-I use Avast anti-virus and Malwarebytes, and I ensure that my Windows updates are always up to date.
+I use Windows' built-in anti-virus and Malwarebytes, and I ensure that my Windows updates are always up to date.

 * back to top *